Anti-Americanism: Second Trump administration

-Trump's policies and actions caused widespread anti-America in Europe.
+Trump's policies and actions have led to a significant surge of anti-American sentiments across Europe.
 In Denmark, approximately 50% of consumers reported deliberately refraining from buying United States products since Trump's inauguration, according to a Megafon survey for TV 2.
 Swedish polls indicated that 70% of Swedes had considered or actively participated in boycotting United States products, with 10% having boycotted all USA goods completely.
 Facebook groups promoting the boycott gained significant membership: a Swedish group called "Bojkotta varor från USA" (Boycott goods from the USA) attracted around 80,000 members, while a Danish equivalent, "Boykot varer fra USA," amassed over 90,000 members.
 In France, a group called "BOYCOTT USA: Achetez Français et Européen!"
 (BOYCOTT USA: Buy French and European!) gathered approximately 30,000 members.

 China, South Korea, and Japan agreed to strengthen free trade in the face of Trump tariffs on March 30, 2025.

-After Trump initially imposed tariff on all imports from China, China retaliated by imposing a 15% tariff on US chicken, wheat, corn, and cotton, as well as a 10% tariff on US sorghum, soybeans, pork, beef, aquatic products, fruits, vegetables, and dairy products, effective March 10, 2025.
+After Trump initially imposed tariff on all imports from China, China retaliated by imposing a 15% tariff on US chicken, wheat, corn, and cotton, as well as a 10% tariff on US sorghum, soybeans, pork, beef, aquatic products, fruits, vegetables, and dairy products, effective 10 March 2025.
 China also launched an anti-circumvention investigation into optical fiber products imported from the United States.
 The General Administration of Customs of China suspended US lumber imports and revoked soybean import licenses for three US firms.
-On March 30, 2025, China, South Korea, and Japan's trade ministers met for the first time in five years.
+On 30 March 2025, China, South Korea, and Japan's trade ministers met for the first time in five years.
 The officials discussed goals for a trilateral free trade agreement and enhanced supply-chain cooperation in response to Trump tariffs.

-After Trump announced the tariffs on April 2, the Chinese government retaliated with tariffs of 34% on all imports from the United States, effective April 10, 2025 and suspended negotiations regarding the sale of TikTok.
+After Trump announced the tariffs on 2 April, the Chinese government retaliated with tariffs of 34% on all imports from the United States, effective 10 April 2025, and suspended negotiations regarding the sale of TikTok.
 China also began requiring special licenses to export six heavy rare-earths, 100% of which were refined in China, and rare-earth magnets, 90% of which are produced in China.
 The rare earths, difficult to substitute, are critical to a range of high-tech goods, including batteries, weapons, and medical devices.
 After retaliating each other several times, the Commerce ministry stated, "Even if the U.S. continues to impose higher tariffs, it will no longer make economic sense and will become a joke in the history of world economy."
 China has targeted American red states using its non-tariff barriers.
-US' threats to further rise tariffs up to 245% were dismissed by China’s Ministry of Foreign Affairs, claiming that "it would not pay attention to Trump’s ‘tariff numbers game".
+US' threats to further rise tariffs up to 245% were dismissed by China’s Ministry of Foreign Affairs, claiming that "it would not pay attention to Trump's 'tariff numbers game".